sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-sitelaunchpad/cp-portal-cloud-foundry-create-sitelaunchpad.md

 When you access the SAP Launchpad service, the Site Directory is in focus.
 From here you'll create your new site.

 > Note: in the side panel of the SAP Launchpad service, you'll see four tools.
 The **Site Directory** where you're going to create a new site.
 All sites that you create will be displayed here.
 The **Content Manager** where you'll manage cross-site content such as business apps.
-The **Provider Manager** where you manage content providers.
-Content providers expose business content that you can integrate into your launchpad sites.
+The **Channel Manager** where you manage different channels that expose business content that you can integrate into your launchpad sites.
 The fourth icon opens **Settings** where you can configure various settings related to the SAP Launchpad service.

 1. Click **Create Site**.